eXpServer/expserver.github.io/docs/roadmap/phase-0/index.md

 When someone says the word server, we immediately get a picture of huge datacentres with lots computers, expensive hardware, wires and blinking lights.
 But in reality, **server is just a program** that is running on a computer.
 The term “server” just describes the role or the purpose of what the program does.

 A server's role is to provide data or services requested by ‘someone’.
-That someone is a client, which again is just a program, that initiates communication by asking the server for what it need.
+That someone is a client, which again is just a program, that initiates communication by asking the server for what it needs.
 When a client requests something, the server fulfils the request by providing the requested data or service.

 ::: tip INFO
 The computers in huge datacentres are different.
 Their size is primarily due to the high _traffic_ that these servers (programs) need to handle.
 To manage the high volume of traffic effectively, the servers require more computing power and bandwidth.